codex-team/hawk.workers/README.md

   yarn start # or `yarn dev` for development mode
   ```

-Alternativly you can use `run.sh` script which keeps server in screen.
+Alternatively you can use `run.sh` script which keeps server in screen.

 Systemd service: